EmmyAnieDev/Learn-Laravel/README.md

 -   Request: Represents the incoming HTTP request, providing access to data like query parameters, body, and headers.

--   next: A function that passes control to the next middleware in the stack, allowing the request to continue processing.
+-   Next: A function that passes control to the next middleware in the stack, allowing the request to continue processing.

+-   We only add the Middleware to the route we want to protect. example in our "post"->/post route and not "get"->/post route.